 To improve the expertise of seconded researchers by attaining training and staff exchange activities.
 The purpose is to train 30 Early Stage Researchers (ESRs), whilst supporting the career development of 31 Experienced Researchers (ERs) by taking advantage of the integrated training and staff exchange scheme offered by the project network.

-To encourage the knowledge exchange of best practices in the design and implementation of smart grid and artificial intelligence (AI) technologies between academic and industrial sectors.
-The innovation capability of enterprises in Europe will be promoted through understanding the complete cycle from initial creative ideas to the final products or services and comparing European approaches to those of the US and China.
+To encourage the knowledge exchange of best practices in the design and implementation of smart grid technologies between academic and industrial sectors.
+The innovation capability of enterprises in Europe will be promoted through understanding the complete cycle from initial creative ideas to the final products or services.

-To strengthen Europe-US-China research partnerships through the mobility of ESRs and ERs.
+To strengthen research partnerships through the mobility of ESRs and ERs.
 Both US and China have been the global leading players in the industries of energy and Information and Communication Technologies (ICT), and have the world's largest energy consumers.
-This project will therefore act as a timely Science-Bridge promoting systematic, long-term, and sustainable collaborations between EU and US/China.
+This project will therefore act as a timely Science-Bridge promoting systematic, long-term, and sustainable collaborations.